FlipsideCrypto/fsc-evm/doc_descriptions/defi/dex.md

 {% docs evm_ez_dex_swaps_table_doc %}

-This table currently contains swap events from the ```fact_event_logs``` table for SUSHI, UNISWAP, CURVE, SYNTHETIX, BALANCER, DODO, FRAX, HASHFLOW, KYBERSWAP, MAVERICK, PANCAKESWAP, SHIBASWAP, TRADER JOE, AND VERSE along with other helpful columns including an amount USD where possible.
-Other dexes coming soon!
+This table contains swap events from the `fact_event_logs` table for popular decentralized exchanges (DEXes) on this EVM chain.
+It includes additional columns such as the amount in USD where possible.
-Note: A rule has been put in place to null out the amount_USD if that number is too divergent between amount_in_USD and amount_out_usd.
-This can happen for swaps of less liquid tokens during very high fluctuation of price.
+Note: A rule is applied to nullify the `amount_USD` if there is a significant divergence between `amount_in_USD` and `amount_out_usd`, which can occur during high price fluctuations for less liquid tokens.

 {% enddocs %}

 {% docs evm_dex_lp_table_doc %}

-This table contains details on decentralized exchange (DEX) liquidity pools (LP) on the Ethereum blockchain, including the tokens, symbols and decimals within each pool alongside the following protocols: BALANCER, CURVE, DODO, FRAXSWAP, KYBERSWAP, MAVERICK, PANCAKESWAP, SHIBASWAP, SUSHISWAP, UNISWAP, TRADER JOE, VERSE .
+This table provides details on decentralized exchange (DEX) liquidity pools (LP) on this EVM chain.
+It includes information on tokens, symbols, and decimals within each pool, applicable to various protocols.

 {% enddocs %}

 {% docs evm_dex_lp_deprecation %}

-Deprecating soon: This table will be upgraded to include liquidity pools for all applicable dexes.
+Deprecating soon: This table will be upgraded to include liquidity pools for all applicable DEXes on this EVM chain.
 Please migrate queries to `defi.dim_dex_liquidity_pools`.
 This table will be deprecated on 08/17/2023.

 {% enddocs %}

 {% docs evm_dex_creation_block %}

-The block number of when this pool was created.
+The block number at which this liquidity pool was created on the blockchain.

 {% enddocs %}

 {% docs evm_dex_creation_time %}

-The block timestamp of when this pool was created.
+The timestamp of the block when this liquidity pool was created.

 {% enddocs %}

 {% docs evm_dex_creation_tx %}

-The transaction where this contract was created.
+The transaction that created this liquidity pool contract.

 {% enddocs %}

 {% docs evm_dex_factory_address %}

-The address that created or deployed this pool, where available.
+The address that deployed this liquidity pool, where available.

 {% enddocs %}

 {% docs evm_dex_lp_decimals %}

-The # of decimals for the token included in the liquidity pool, as a JSON object, where available.
+The number of decimals for the tokens included in the liquidity pool, represented as a JSON object, where available.

 Query example to access the key:value pairing within the object:
 SELECT